-- 2. As mobile 24/7 technology is brought to bear on personalized human centric care, new efforts are required that fundamentally address human-in-the-loop participation based on principled psychological, behavioral, and physiological models which are exposed as explicit components of feedback loops.
-New multidisciplinary research efforts among control theorists, interaction designers, and health professionals are recommended. - 3.
-Rapid progress in infrastructure to support human centric healthcare can only occur if a standardized, composable architecture for integrating devices and data is developed.
-Further, instantiations of this architecture must support privacy, security, dependability, safety, reusability, and be useable by non-experts.
-Significant new research efforts in achieving these goals are recommended. - 4.
+- New health data platforms are needed to support holistic and unconventional data streams.
+Current industry platforms under development are either proprietary or implement a limited range of physiological data fields, severely limiting the platforms' utility beyond their immediate application goals.
+New platforms need to accept data produced from both internal and external sources (including both wearables and traditional health monitors) with varying levels of noise, fidelity, and sampling rates.
+These platforms need to provide a level of data triage to ensure that they are being representing appropriately in statistical models for a particular person given data quality can vary from person to person and device to device - 2.
+As mobile 24/7 technology is brought to bear on personalized human centric care, new efforts are required that fundamentally address human-in-the-loop participation based on principled psychological, behavioral, and physiological models which are exposed as explicit as components of feedback loops.
+New multidisciplinary research efforts among control theorists and health professionals are recommended. - 3.
 Mobile technology offers unprecedented opportunities to improve prevention of chronic diseases.
 Realizing this promise requires development of new models and theories for just-in-time intervention.
-In particular, the timing, content, and delivery modalities need to be optimized so as to effect sustained behavior change in the long-term. - 5.
+In particular, the timing, content, and delivery modalities need to be optimized so as to effect sustained behavior change in the long-term. - 4.
 With the proliferation of healthcare apps and in-home technology, individuals are becoming more involved with their own health decisions, especially in rural communities.
 Due to many confounding factors, possible simultaneous treatments, and lack of medical expertise of patients there is a great potential for unsafe actions due to conflicts in treatments, including drug-drug interactions.
-New population-based solutions must be developed to create sound, evidence-based methodologies and to ensure safety in human centric systems. - 6.
+New population-based solutions must be developed to create sound, evidence-based methodologies and to ensure safety in human centric systems.

+- 5. Rapid progress in infrastructure to support human centric healthcare can only occur if a standardized, architecture for integrating devices and data is developed.
+Further, instantiations of this architecture must support privacy, security, dependability, safety, reusability, and be useable by non-experts.
+Significant new research efforts in achieving these goals are recommended. - 6.
 Substantial and sustained collaboration is needed between healthcare practitioners and smart and pervasive health researchers to fully understand the potential of these approaches for new paradigms of healthcare delivery and to identify and address barriers to successful implementation. - 7.
 We encourage the funding agencies to consider health disparities as an integral consideration in their scientific research portfolios and agendas, and to encourage appropriate methods for design, deployment, and continued engagement for the intended target populations, being acutely aware of groups who have been and are affected by disparities.